What is MaterialX?

 - If it's not possible to do the above, but your node is a superset of the functionality of a standard node, it is recommended that you use standard MaterialX nodes and add custom parameters into invocations of those standard nodes as needed.
 While this will not be completely transportable to other packages without the same implementation, one would at least get "something", and the presence of the custom parameter(s) would give a clue about what might be needed to get a full match.

-If there is widespread demand for adding new standard nodes or new parameters/inputs to existing standard nodes, we are absolutely open to enhancing the standard node package and amending the specification.
+If there is widespread demand for adding new standard nodes or new parameters/inputs to existing standard nodes, we are open to expanding the standard node package and amending the specification.
+We also would encourage the community to submit new node definitions and implementations.